-In the past, we've made print methods that take an ostream to do their work; when we make an << operator, the body of that method will be much like what we've written before; it's really just the headers that will be different.2
+In the past, we've made print methods that take an ostream to do their work; when we make an << operator, the body of that method will be much like what we've written before; it's really just the headers that will be different.1

-To make it possible to output your Card using streams, you need to do two things:
+To make it possible to output your Card using streams, you need to do two extra things (that are both specific to the stream operators):

 - 1. In Card.h, in the public part of the Card class, declare a function called operator<< that takes an ostream& and a const Card&, and returns an ostream&, and precede this declaration with the word friend so C++ knows it can look at the contents of a Card, and - 2.
 In Card.cpp, write the function.
 The header will be the same except for the word friend.
 (Notably, it will not include Card:: anywhere in the line!)
 Do not print anything directly to cout here-use the ostream parameter instead.
-(See p422 for an example.)